 Adaptive Learning (Adaptiveness)9

 The characteristic of some AI systems of being able to change their behavior while in use based on interactions with input and data.
 Adaptation may entail a change in the weights of the model or a change in the internal structure of the model itself.
 The new behavior of the adapted system may produce different results than the previous system for the same inputs.

+[NB: Online learning is an example of Adaptive Learning.]

 Bias1,11